stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 3 reasons:

-1 - for many (or most) employees, it will feel like just another tracking tool, as brilliant as OKRs are, employees will hate it
+1 - for many (or most) employees, it will feel like just another tracking tool.
+As brilliant as OKRs are, if you do that employees will hate it.

-2 - go for a tool that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy, whilst at the same time running monthly/quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving Ray Dalio's radical transparency, with just enough structure and context)
+2 - go for a tool that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy tree, whilst at the same time running monthly/quarterly OKRs; and c) ties together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving Ray Dalio's radical transparency, with just the right amount of structure and context)

-3 - if you solve reason 2) above, you create the opportunity for your leaders to lead.
-No matter how good a leader you are, and how good your work ethic and intentions are, your leadership is diluted if you are bouncing around 5-10 different apps to support your teams on strategy and execution
+3 - if you solve reason 2) above, you will create the opportunity for your leaders to lead.
+No matter how good your leaders are, or how good their work ethic and intentions are, leadership is critically diluted if bouncing around 5 different apps to support teams on strategy and execution.

-NB - #stratapp is the world's first and only app that achieves 2) and 3) above
+NB - #stratapp is the world's first and only app that achieves 2) and 3).
+By the time we are copied we will be onto phase 2 of our 5 phase roadmap, so please join us on this new way of thinking on how best to use tech to lead a company.